 In this chapter, we will explain the indicators and controls.
 You will also find out about the various functions of your appliance.
-Note: Depending on the appliance model, individual details and colours may differ.

 Control panel

 In the control panel, set the appliance's different functions.
 The current settings are shown on the display.